KeenMate/db-gen/README.md

 ### Local configuration

 For some secret or user-specific configuration, you can use local config.
-Db-gen looks for file with prefix `local.` to loaded configuration.
+Db-gen looks for file with prefix `local.` or `.local.` to loaded configuration.
 The file can override any settings specified in the configuration file

 For example, if you load configuration from `./db-gen/config.json` it will check fi `./db-gen/local.config.json` exists